Red Blood Cells

 What causes a low red blood cell count?

-There are a few medical issues that can lead to a lower-than-normal red blood cell count, also called anemia.
+There are a few medical issues that can lead to a low red blood cell count, also called anemia.
 There are many types and causes of anemia.
-Treatment of cancer and cancer itself can lead to anemia.
-Some cancers can lead to internal bleeding, which leads to blood loss that can result in anemia.
-Cancers that start in the bone marrow, such as leukemia, can affect normal blood production.
+Some cancers can cause internal bleeding, which leads to blood loss, and sometimes anemia.
+Cancers that start in the bone marrow, such as leukemia, can affect the way your blood is produced.

 If you have anemia, you may feel very tired, look pale, or feel short of breath.